jbreizh/ImagePainting/README.md

 * **Software SPI :** I use pin D1 for DATA and pin D2 for CLOCK, but you can change it.

 * **Hardware SPI :** You must use the hardware SPI pin from your board (DATA = MOSI and CLOCK = SCLK).
 For the Wemos D1 mini MOSI is D7 and SCLK is D5.

-**Warning :** The Hardware SPI is faster than the Software method, but it doesn't work for me...
-So test with the Software method first and then the Hardware SPI.
-I don't know if it's a software bug (a lot of library) or an hardware problem (level schifter between ESP8266 3.3V logic to the APA102 5V logic).
+The Hardware SPI is faster than the Software method and will allow a faster refresh time.

 ### Push button connection

-The push button is optional, ImagePainting always work from the webpage.
-It's just a more convenient way to play/pause animation on the field (than clicking on a smartphone touch screen).
+The 2 push buttons are optionals.
+ImagePainting always work from the webpage and you still need your smartphone to upload Bitmap or tweak parameters.
+However, it's more convenient to launch your animation with a button than clicking on a touch screen.

+By defaut, ImagePainting handle the 2 push buttons (BTNA and BTNB) like this :

+* **BTNA :** "short click" --> Play/Pause and "long click" --> Burn

+* **BTNB :** "short click" --> Stop and "long click" --> Light

 This section of the code define the push button :

 ```
 // BUTTON --------------
+long DEBOUNCETIME = 50; //Debouncing Time in Milliseconds
-unsigned long DEBOUNCINGTIME = 500; //Debouncing Time in Milliseconds
+long HOLDTIME = 500; // Hold Time in Milliseconds
-const int PLAY_PIN = D3;
+const int BTNA_PIN = D3;
-volatile unsigned long LASTPLAYMS;
+long BTNATIMER = 0;
+boolean ISBTNA = false;
+boolean ISBTNAHOLD = false;
+const int BTNB_PIN = D4;
+long BTNBTIMER = 0;
+boolean ISBTNB = false;
+boolean ISBTNBHOLD = false;
 // end BUTTON-----------
 ```

-* **Change the PIN :** I use D3 on purpose for my Wemos D1.
-This is an internal Pull-Up Pin (with D4), so check the specification of your board before changing this PIN.
+* **Change the PIN :** I use D3 and D4 on purpose for my Wemos D1.
+This is internal Pull-Up Pin, so check the specification of your board before changing those PIN.

+* **HOLDTIME :** HOLDTIME can be tweak to have a shorter/longer "long click".

-* **Debouncing :** DEBOUNCINGTIME can be tweak to have a good button response without false detection.
+* **DEBOUNCETIME :** DEBOUNCETIME can be tweak to have a good button response without false detection.

 ## Software Prerequisites And Installing

 ### Arduino IDE

-You need to install the following board/tool/library :**
+You need to install the following board/tool/library :

 * [ESP8266](https://github.com/esp8266/Arduino) - The ESP8266 core for Arduino